joa16fea/Longform-template/README.md

 - **index.html** this is the web page itself
 - css/**style.css** is where the CSS styles go
 - js/**index.js** is where the bits of JavaScript go
-- **imgages** is the folder where you put your images and other media
+- **images** is the folder where you put your images and other media

 ## Structure